thunderdrop/Inform-7-with-NVDA/README.md

 I'm providing the above link in good faith, and not as a dig at David Kinder.
 He has worked and does work hard on the software, and I don't believe its present state of accessibility to be a result of any malice on his part.
 That said, I will not spend any time apologizing for its present state either.
 Problems with accessibility are [bugs](https://www.techopedia.com/definition/24864/software-bug-) by definition, and anyone's wanting them fixed is not personal.

+***

 ## Usability

 This section discusses the various tasks an Author can acomplish in Inform 7, and how much they might be impeded by the program's current design.

-The information here applies most specifically to versions of Inform 7 6m62, but applies fairly consistently back to 6g60.
+The information here applies most specifically to versions of Inform 7 build 6m62, but applies fairly consistently back to build 6g60.

 The minimum tested NVDA version is 2014.1.
 Considering the current stable release is version 2021.1, this should be good news for a range of users.